mapcrafter2048/document-parser-streamlit/README.md

 * document parser build by langchain and Streamlit
 * Run the app by running streamlit run app.py
 * the model used is google flan xl
+* run pip install -r requirements.txt to install all dependency